digitalbazaar/ezcap/README.md

 // the base URL for the zcap client to operate against const baseUrl = 'https://zcap.example';

-// generate a DID Document and set of keypairs const {didDocument, keyPairs} = await didKeyDriver.generate();
+// generate a DID Document and set of key pairs const {didDocument, keyPairs} = await didKeyDriver.generate();

 // extract the capability invocation and delegation signers